symera/TexPortable/README.md

   If you are working with a 32bit system try replacing Texmaker\texmaker.exe with a previous version of texmaker.exe (<= 4.4.1) or stick with the old `2015-02-04 TexPortable` (not recommended though).

 ## Wishlist
-- [ ] making updates easy
-  - check `InverseSearchCmdLine = pass.exe "%f" -line %l` in `SumatraPDF-settings.txt`
-  - check paths for `Tools\...` in `texmaker.ini`
-- [ ] set up a gui for configuration (templates, backup, display-setup, etc.)
-- [ ] check for "new" settings file, if paths or links are "wrong" provide msgbox for adjusting them
-- [ ] overwrite and backup settings from Texmaker and SumatraPDF, when custom settings files are located in a backup folder
 - [x] if template file exists, load as parameter, otherwise load last/recent document from texmaker
 - [x] check issues with 32bit windows platforms
 - [x] provide a section/page for faq